exnil/crop_planner/readme.md

 ---

+### New in v2

+* Multiple year planning
+* Import/export plans
+* Import existing plans from the old v1 planner
+ * (only works if old plans are on the same browser)
+* Greenhouse plans separated from outdoor Farm plans
+* Improved planner design
+* Slightly improved responsive design for mobile devices
+* Crop info and Settings moved to pop-out sidebar
+* Improved Crop Info panel
+* More settings
+* More seasonal statistics
+* A few keyboard shortcuts:
+ * Left/Right arrows = navigate seasons
+ * ESC = open/close sidebar (opens to crop info)
+ * ~ (tilde) = toggle between outdoor farm/greenhouse

+I'll be leaving <a href="http://exnil.github.io/crop_planner/v1/" target="_blank">v1 of the planner</a> up for anyone who's interested in accessing it, though I won't be updating it any further so it will only ever be up to date with Stardew Valley v1.07.

+---

 ### Crop Info
 Crop info is stored in config.json.
 This data is retrieved from game files in *[install dir]/Content/Data/*, specifically Crops.xnb and ObjectInformation.xnb.
 I use <a href="https://github.com/Draivin/XNBNode" target="_blank">XNBNode by Draivin</a> to decompress these files and parse them with a Python script to save into the config.json file.

+---

+### Development Utilities
+If you are interested in contributing to the Crop Planner, I have included some Python utility scripts that I use in my development workflow.
+These are located in *./utils/*, and require Python 3 to run.
+Each script has its own dependencies:

+* <b>update-config.py</b> - Updates crop data in config.json using data from decompiled game files
+ * Dependencies:
+ * Stardew Valley
+ * <a href="https://github.com/Draivin/XNBNode" target="_blank">XNBNode</a>
+ * xcompress32.dll (proprietary dll required by XNBNode, place in XNBNode folder)
+* <b>watch-less.py</b> - Watches style.less for changes and recompiles CSS using Less CSS
+ * Dependencies:
+ * less (Less CSS)
+ * less-plugin-clean-css (for minifying the resulting CSS)
+ * <a href="http://lesscss.org/usage/#command-line-usage" target="_blank">Install with npm</a>

 ---